Tom Santopietro Headshot

 About

-Tom Santopietro is the author of seven books: Why To Kill a Mockingbird Matters; Barbara Cook: Then and Now; the best selling The Sound of Music Story; The Godfather Effect: Changing Hollywood, America, and Me; Sinatra in Hollywood; Considering Doris Day (a New York Times Book Review Editor’s Choice;) and The Importance of Being Barbra.
 A frequent media commentator in programs ranging from the PBS documentary The Italian Americans to the Jimmy van Heusen biography Swingin’ With Frank & Bing, Tom conducts monthly interviews for Barnes and Noble and lectures on classic films.
-Over the past thirty years he has managed more than two dozen Broadway shows.
+Over the past thirty years, he has managed more than two dozen Broadway shows including Phantom of the Opera, Wicked, and Chicago

 Hailed by Booklist as “a fun to read book, perfect for musical-lovers, aspiring moviemakers, and film buffs”, Tom’s book The Sound of Music Story is a behind-the-scenes account of the movie musical phenomenon that has thrilled audiences around the world for fifty years.
 His previous book, The Godfather Effect: Changing Hollywood, America, and Me examined the continuing hold Francis Ford Coppola’s masterful film trilogy continues to maintain over viewers, forty years and one billion dollars in grosses after the initial release of the first film.
 Filled with behind-the-scenes anecdotes from all three Godfather films as well as stories about Brando, Pacino, and Sinatra, this one-of-a-kind book is interwoven with a poignant and funny memoir about the author’s own experiences growing up with an Italian name in an Anglo world of private schools and country clubs.

-Tom’s second book, Considering Doris Day, published in April 2007 by St. Martin’s Press, was named a New York Times Book Review “Editor’s Choice”.
+Tom’s second book, Considering Doris Day, published by St. Martin’s Press, was named a New York Times Book Review “Editor’s Choice”.
 Praised by The Atlantic as “a book offering serious insight into a relatively neglected life- the observations are apt- and often bold”, Considering Doris Day constituted an encyclopedic analysis of the film, recording, and television careers of superstar Doris Day, the first book to place this all-American icon within the cultural context of America itself.

 Tom’s books have been featured in The New York Times, Publisher’s Weekly, The Atlantic, Library Journal, The Boston Globe, The Miami Herald, The New York Post, and numerous newspapers across the country.
-Tom has made multiple television and radio appearances across the country, in forums ranging from National Public Radio to Inside Edition and Voice of America He lectures about all five books nationwide and performs a salute to Frank Sinatra with Carnegie Hall headlining pianist/singer Tony DeSare.
+Tom has made multiple television and radio appearances across the country, in forums ranging from National Public Radio to Inside Edition and Voice of America He lectures about all ten books nationwide and performs a salute to Frank Sinatra with Carnegie Hall headlining pianist/singer Tony DeSare.

 Tom is a graduate of the University of Connecticut School of Law, from which he emerged with a firm resolution never to practice law.
 It is a resolution applauded by the American Bar Association.